For me, walking into a local Boys & Girls Club organization is more than just a quick visit – it’s getting back to my roots.

 But our work to help close the digital divide doesn’t stop in Georgia.
 We recently announced our commitment to open at least 100 Connected Learning Centers by the end of 2027.
 These learning centers are part of our $5 billion pledge toward narrowing the digital divide with the aim to help 25 million people get and stay connected by 2030.

-For me, opening Atlanta’s newest Connected Learning Center was a full circle moment, demonstrating that connectivity is the foundation of a thriving community.
+For me, opening Atlanta’s newest Connected Learning Centers was a full circle moment, demonstrating that connectivity is the foundation of a thriving community.
 I’m proud of my roots, and excited for the opportunities ahead for the Atlanta community.